Alistair Gordon, CEO Keolis UK, Ireland, Middle East and India, on building a more inclusive network in Manchester

 True, infrastructure and integration dominate the debate.
 But a quieter, though no less important, transformation has been unfolding on the city’s tram network in recent years.

 As operators of Metrolink through KeolisAmey Metrolink (KAM), we’ve placed people at the heart of our strategy – not just those who use our services, but also the people who deliver them.
-And in an industry where legacy structures can lag behind modern expectations, Metrolink is showing how a rail operator can lead on workplace inclusion, skills development and culture change.
+And in an industry where legacy structures can lag behind modern expectations, Metrolink is showing how a light rail operator can lead on workplace inclusion, skills development and culture change.

 Shifting to people-centric leadership

 The transport industry has traditionally been measured by hard metrics – punctuality, performance, fleet reliability.
 But in our view, sustainable success also comes from investing just as deeply in people.
+That’s why in 2024 we restructured our leadership team, bringing in new directors from outside the sector to challenge the status quo and foster a more human-centred culture.

 Fostering tomorrow’s leaders

 Creating career pathways is key to sustaining and strengthening this shift.
 Since 2017 we’ve introduced 36 apprenticeships across the network, with a particular focus on engineering – one of the UK’s most critical skills gaps.
-We’ve also supported internal upskilling through the apprenticeship levy, introduced management development programmes like ‘Track to Success’, and piloted mentoring initiatives aimed at improving progression for underrepresented groups.
+We’ve also supported internal upskilling through the apprenticeship levy, introduced management development programmes like “Track to Success”, and piloted mentoring initiatives aimed at improving progression for underrepresented groups.

-And on social media, a dedicated Instagram account offers young people a behind-the-scenes look at what a modern career in public transport looks like.
+On social media, a dedicated Instagram account offers young people a behind-the-scenes look at what a modern career in public transport looks like.
 By changing how and where we tell our story, we’re connecting with Gen Z in a language they understand – and encouraging more women and young people to see themselves in this industry.

 Moving past metrics

-A strategy that is future-proofed
+A strategy that is futureproofed

 Click here to read the article on page 31 of Rail Professional.